 SBI PO – Pre-Exam Training

-Pre-examination training is basically organized for the candidates who fall under SC, ST or Religious Minority Community and cannot join coaching institutes for SBI PO exam preparation due to financial constraints.
+Pre-examination training is organized for the candidates who fall under SC, ST or Religious Minority Community and cannot join coaching institutes for SBI PO exam preparation due to financial constraints.
 SBI follows the instructions of the Government of India while conducting this training program of 6 days at some specific centres.
 The training sessions include an orientation programme wherein some important SBI PO exam training sessions are conducted.

 SBI PO Pre-exam Training Centres